fisharebest/webtrees/modules_v3/googlemap/googlemap_readme.txt

-﻿README file for the Google Maps module for webtrees
+﻿README file for the Google Maps™ module for webtrees

 The files in this archive should be extracted into your modules directory.

-These are the instruction on getting your Google Maps interface to work:
+These are the instruction on getting your Google Maps™ interface to work:

 1. Go to the Modules.
 You can find this page under the Administration page.
-2. Tick Enable Google Maps.
+2. Tick Enable Google Maps™.

 The map will only be shown if at least one fact has a place with coordinates attached to it.
-Attaching a coordinate can be done through the generic place-location interface (located at the Google Maps configuration page) or by specifying a MAP record with an event.
+Attaching a coordinate can be done through the generic place-location interface (located at the Google Maps™ preferences page) or by specifying a MAP record with an event.

 Adding places one by one to your GEDCOM file (not recommended):

 This method is included so that you may have an idea of how a GEDCOM stores place data.
-You do not need the Google Maps module to use this procedure.
+You do not need the Google Maps™ module to use this procedure.
 The co-ordinates for an event can only be added directly to a GEDCOM file.
 The correct way to do this is for a PLAC record:
 2 PLAC <Placename>